threekeytherapy/threekeytherapy.com/_projects/about.md

 My name is Claus and I am a certified Manuvision therapist.

 I have been working as a therapist since 2022, receiving Manuvision trainings and treatments since 2016, and generally dabbling with the existential arts since 2006.

-I am deeply inspired by Sufi and Buddhist traditions, lucid dreaming, shadow work, and being open to knowledge of self in whatever form it comes.
+I am deeply inspired by Sufi and Buddhist traditions, lucid dreaming, shadow work, and being open to 'knowledge of self' in whatever form it comes.

+My other passion is helping government organizations become more open, transparant and collaborative, which I do as a coordinator and facilitator for international open source public sector software projects.

-I also work as a coordinator and facilitator for international collaborations on (open source) software projects for governments, have a Belgian passport, grew up in Asia, and speak English, Dutch, Spanish & French.
+I have a Belgian passport, grew up in Asia, and speak English, Dutch, Spanish & French.

 ## About Manuvision